Chapter 7: Management and Accountability

-Reports on matters relating to the Department are released by the Australian National Audit Office, parliamentary committees or other public bodies.
+Reports on matters relating to the Department are released by the Australian National Audit Office, parliamentary committees and other public bodies.

-The Department formally responds to the Australian National Audit Office reports in writing, and it includes the Department's responses in its reports which are available online at www.anao.gov.au/Publications/Audit-Reports.
+The Department formally responds to the Australian National Audit Office's reports in writing, which includes the Department's responses in its reports, which are available at www.anao.gov.au/Publications/Audit-Reports.

-Details of the reports of parliamentary committee inquiries are available online at www.aph.gov.au.
-The Australian Government tables its responses to parliamentary inquiries and other reports in the Parliament.
+Details of the reports of Parliamentary Committee inquiries are available at www.aph.gov.au.
+The Australian Government tables its responses to Parliamentary inquiries and other reports in the Parliament.

-Table 7.1 lists the reports relating to the Department that were released in 2014–15 and dates these were tabled in Parliament.
+Table 7.1 lists the reports relating to the Department which were released in 2015–16 and the dates these were tabled in Parliament.